 Originally from Valencia, traditional paella was made with green beans, rabbit, and butter beans.
 But today you can find so many variations, the most popular being with mixed seafood.
 If you get a chance to take a cooking class while visiting Spain, definitely learn how to make paella!

-This sweet custard dish is a popular dessert in Spain.
-Crema Catalan is similar to creme brûlée, but is a bit lighter and is flavored with cinnamon and lemon peel.
+When it comes to what to eat in Spain, of course we have to include a few desserts!
+This sweet custard dish is similar to creme brûlée, but is a bit lighter and is flavored with cinnamon and lemon peel.
 The lemon and cinnamon give it such a refreshingly different flavor.
-Enjoy with a coffee or espresso!
+Enjoy crema Catalan with a coffee or espresso!

 Chorizo is a type of pork sausage you’ll find all over Spain, from sweet (dulce), to spicy (picante), and even bite-sized and served in a cone.
 The one thing you’ll notice about Spain, is they really love their cured meats.